Seburath/seburath.github.io/README.md

-# My personal presentation page
+# A minimal personal presentation page

-seburath.github.io
+Look at it on: seburath.github.io

 You can copy more components from: original_build.html (that's why I decided to let all that files on this repository)